playfulprogramming/playfulprogramming/content/edpratti/collections/git-guide/posts/git-basics/index.md

 It contains, by default:

 - **An author**
   - This is most commonly taken from the initial config when installing Git, but can be set per repository as well as overriden per commit.
-- **A timestamp**
+It can display your email address as well.
 - **A commit message**
   - This is a mandatory part of every commit.
 You cannot commit without adding a message.
 If you attempt to commit without a message, you'll be given an interface in which to write a message.
 If that step fails, the commit will be aborted.
+- **A timestamp**
+- **A SHA-1 hash**
+  - This is an identifier, unique to every commit.

 > Now that we know how they're displayed, how do we create them?